 Autumn 2017 - Work began on site.
 We recruited trainees and apprentices to work on the construtction element of the project.

-Throughout 2018 - The castle remained out of site behind its scaffolding for most of the year as work to repair the external masonry took place.
+Throughout 2018 - The castle remained out of sight behind its scaffolding for most of the year as work to repair the external masonry took place.
 Meanwhile inside, the structural steel and concrete were inserted to create new floors, pre-cast stairs were lifted in to place over the top of the building, and internal masonry was repaired.

-Early 2019 - Work continues on site to complete the transformation, including underfloor heating system installation, lift, internal walls and ceilings.
+2019 - Work continues on site to complete the transformation, including underfloor heating system installation, lift, internal walls and ceilings.
 Interpretive media such as graphic panels and projections are created ready to install.

 Whilst work continues on site, the staff and volunteer team are working with Castle in the Community and others to develop events, learning activities and volunteering opportunities.
 If you are interested in getting involved and shaping the project, please contact us.